jordan-elias/jordan-elias/README.md

 2. [Song classification](https://github.com/jordan-elias/Song-Classification): A decision tree and logistic regression that predict song genres using song metadata.

-Feel free to explore and collaborate on any of these projects!

 ## 📫 Let's Connect

 I'm always open to new connections, collaborations, and opportunities in the tech world.
 Whether you're a fellow tech enthusiast, a recruiter, or a potential collaborator, don't hesitate to reach out.
-Let's create something remarkable together.

 - Connect with me on [LinkedIn](https://www.linkedin.com/in/jordan-elias).
 - Email me: (jordanphilipelias@gmail.com).